ucsd-cse125-sp21/cse125-sp21-group4/README.md

 1. Open up Visual Studio -> Open a project or solution -> Goto repository/client and pick CSE125Proj.sln
 2. Right click the Project in the Solution Explorer (not the Solution) -> Properties -> Make sure All Configurations is chosen
 3. Linker -> Input
-4. Prepend "opengl32.lib;" to the Additional Dependencies
+4. Prepend "opengl32.lib;" to the Additional Dependencies.
 5. Apply -> Ok -> Press Ctrl - F5 to run.

 ### How to run the Client (with Graphics) (Legacy Instructions)